Learning to Take Care of You While Making Allergy-Free Breastmilk for Your Baby

 #2: Getting the Right Nutrients in Your Diet While Breastfeeding

 Maybe you’re okay only eating a handful of different foods or food groups.
 But we care enough to tell you: continuing to live like that isn’t healthy — for you or your baby.
-The top 12 infant food allergies cut out a lot of great nutrient sources for a healthy mom and baby.
+The top 12 infant food allergies cut out a lot of great nutrient sources for a healthy parent and baby.

-Studies link what moms eat when breastfeeding and the number of nutrients passing into breastmilk.
+Studies link what we eat when breastfeeding and the number of nutrients passing into breastmilk.
 When you lack specific nutrients like vitamin B (not folate), vitamin A, selenium, or iodine, it strongly affects the nutrients your baby gets from your breastmilk.

 We’re doing all this for our babies, right?
 Well, if you want to take better care of your baby, the best place to start is to take better care of yourself!
-Elimination diets aren’t sustainable for long periods, and it’s not healthy for you, a breastfeeding mother — to continue restricting your diet so heavily.
+Elimination diets aren’t sustainable for long periods, and it’s not healthy for you, a breastfeeding individual — to continue restricting your diet so heavily.

-Read more from us on the importance of mother’s nutrition here.
+Read more from us on the importance of your nutrition here.
 You’ll receive more guidance on how to get nutrients you may be lacking during an elimination diet.
 Don’t get confused though!
 We want you to eat more food after an elimination diet helps you find your baby’s trigger foods.

 Key Nutrients You Miss with Elimination Diets: